Jump to content

 Honeyguide luggage labels: making these easy to spot helps leaders find you and for Honeyguiders to find each other.

 Getting water: although no liquids can be taken through security, you can take an empty water bottle.
-At Stansted there is a water fountain in the entrance to the loos just beyond security.
+At Stansted Airport there is a water bottle filling station by the loos in the main departure lounge (near the big Pret a Manger).
 Failing this, when buying coffee, persuade them to fill up your water bottle.
-We like Pret A Manger as the food and drink is ethically sourced.
-If you have to buy water, often the best deal is to buy a newspaper with a free bottle of water.
+Gatwick North Terminal has water fountains after security in North Terminal and in various less obvious places at South Terminal.
+Anyone know about other airports?
+If you have to buy water, prices vary.
+Free bottled water with a newspaper seems to be over: a 'meal deal' (e.g. in Boots) is an option.

 Waiting for luggage: this is the ideal time to go to the loo!